franceslinyc/Data-Structures-2023/Module 5 - Trees, Especially Binary Search Trees/02 Exploration: Binary Trees/README.md

 If we know that a **perfect binary tree** has $n$ nodes, then we know its height is approximately $\log(n)$.

+**complete binary tree**

-- A **complete binary tree** is a binary tree that is perfect except for the deepest level, where all the nodes are all as far left as possible.
+- is a binary tree that is perfect except for the deepest level, where all the nodes are all as far left as possible.

 ## Binary Search Trees